How Should Canada Fund Diverse Voices in Media and Arts?

 What Happened

 Nearly 500 individuals responded to the online questionnaire.
-In roundtable discussions, 39 artists and professionals participated in arts and culture sessions, 15 in journalism and media sessions, and 13 in a combined session.
+In total, 67 stakeholders participated in roundtable discussions: 39 in arts and culture roundtables, 15 in journalism and media roundtables, and 13 in a combined sector roundtable.
 The feedback will guide the design and implementation of the new program.